5T33Z0/OC-Little-Translated/03_USB_Fixes/README.md

-# Fixing USB Issues
+# Fixing USB issues

 ## Background

 In macOS, the number of available USB ports is limited to 15.
-But since modern mainboards can have a lot more I/O ports than what Apple provides to their customers this can become a problem when trying to get everything working.
-Because for a port to work, it has to be mapped.
-So if you're having issues with USB peripherals or Bluetooth (BT connects via USB Interface, too), this is probably the reason why.
+But since modern mainboards can have a lot more I/O ports than what Apple provides to their customers, this can become a problem when trying to get USB pots working proplerly so interal and external USB devices are detected and work at the correct speeds (otherwise they default to USB 2.0 speeds).

-Since one physical USB 3 port (the blue one's) actually supports 2 USB protocols it requires 2 ports: one called "HS" for high speed – which is USB 2.0 – and one called "SS" for "super speed", which is USB 3.0.
+Since one physical USB 3 port (the blue ones) actually supports 2 USB protocols it requires 2 ports: one called "HS" for high speed – which is USB 2.0 – and one called "SS" for "super speed", which is USB 3.0.
 So in reality, you can actually map 7 USB 3 Ports, supporting USB 2 and 3 protocols and that's about it – USB 3.2 is not even in the equation at this stage.
 So you have to decide which ports you are going to use and map them.

-## Lifting the USB port limit and mapping USB ports with USBMap/Hackintool (Intel only)
+## Lifting the USB port limit and mapping USB ports

-The workaround is to lift the USB port limit and use Hackitool to map 15 ports of your choice and export a custom `USBPorts.kext` and/or `SSDT` with port information.
-This method is for Intel Users only.
-AMD user have to do this manually
+The workaround is to lift the USB port limit and use Hackitool to map 15 ports of your choice.
+Before macOS Catalina you could use the XHCI portlimit quirk and you were fine.
+Sinc macOS Catalina you need to map USB ports so your peripherals work.
+There are two ways to achieve this:

+### Option 1: Mapping USB Ports via Custom Kext (macOS 10.15 to macOS 11.2)

+Up until macOS 11.3, this was usually done using tools such Hackintool or USBMap.
 To do so, follow the official Guide by Dortania: [USB Port Mapping with USBMap](https://dortania.github.io/OpenCore-Post-Install/usb/system-preparation.html).
 Personally, I prefer [Hackintool](https://github.com/headkaze/Hackintool) for mapping USB Ports.

-## About the examples

-* Follow the instructions in **"Disabling EHCx"** if you cannot enable "XHCI Mode" in your BIOS.
-* **"ACPI Custom USB Port"** is for mapping the USB Port manually (not recommended)
+This only works for Intel Systems

+### Option 2: Mapping USB Ports via ACPI (os-independent)
+Since macOS Big Sur 11.3, the `XHCIPortLimit` Quirk removes the USB port limit no longer works.
+This complicates the process of creating a `USBPorts.kext` with Tools like `Hackintool` or `USBMap`.

+So the best way to declare USB ports is via ACPI since this method is OS-agnostic (unlike USBPort kexts, which by default only work for the SMBIOS they were defined for).